ettomatic/organised-exchange/README.md

 ## Rationale
 In the last year my days have been bombarded of meetings.
 I wanted to keep track of them on my Org Agenda without the complexities of setting up an account using Davmail or similar solution.

-My check list was:
+My check-list was:
 - [x] Simple to setup
-- [x] Meetings shoudl nicely mix up with my normal schedules in Org Agenda
+- [x] Meetings should nicely mix up with my normal schedules in Org Agenda
 - [x] Read only, I can put a meeting in the calendar directly on Outlook
 - [x] Show the Zoom link